felixgalindo/CS-7643-Final-Project/README.md

 # Multimodal Transformer Fusion of LiDAR and Camera Data for Vehicle Detection

 ## Overview
-This repository contains the implementation of our project, *Multimodal Transformer Fusion of LiDAR and Camera Data for Vehicle Detection*, developed as part of Georgia Tech's CS 7643 course.
+This repository contains the implementation of our project, *Multimodal Transformer Fusion of LiDAR and Camera Data for Vehicle Detection*, developed as part of Georgia Tech's CS 7643 Deep Learning course.
 The project leverages multimodal data (LiDAR and camera) to enhance vehicle detection using a DETR-inspired transformer-based framework.

 Our work demonstrates the advantages of multimodal fusion over unimodal detection systems, achieving significant improvements in object detection performance on the Waymo Open Dataset.